glegoux/map-reduce-java/README.md

 ## Install

 1. Clone this repository
 2. Compile this project
+3. Edit configutation in `~/map-reduce-env/config/config.properties`.
-3. Run this project
+4. Run this project

 ## Compile